Byunk/Korean-Hate-Speech-Detection/README.md

 Offensive language causes a great deal of conflict between people of different political ideologies, genders, races, and generations.
 Recent research focuses heavily on offensive datasets in English, as there are numerous offensive datasets in English available on the Internet.

+Numerous studies attempt to solve this issue by training the model using both English and the target language.
+This is referred to as the cross-lingual language model, or XLM for short.
+The advantage of XLM is that we can discover the model's latent space using a large number of English datasets.

 ## Relative Works

 The evident challenge of studies on this topic is how to deal with different languages.
 Cross-lingual embedded models, XLM-R [Conneau et al., 2019](#references), are suggested to take advantage of profoundness of English sources [Ranasinghe and Zampieri, 2020](#references).
 It explain XLM-R are exploited to deal with non-English languages without performance degradation.
 For Korean, there is single active Kaggle competition with Korean Hate Speech Dataset [Jihyung Moon et al., 2020](#references)